 An accurate utterance which not only conveys the meaning but which is expressed in native idiom and appropriate register.
-Minor errors are tolerated.
+Minor errors (adjective endings, use of prepositions, etc) are tolerated.
 The utterance is intelligible and the task of communication is achieved.
 3 The language used is not necessarily the most appropriate to the situation and may contain inaccuracies which do not obscure the meaning.
 2 Communication of some meaning is achieved, but the native speaker would find the message ambiguous or incomplete.
 1 The utterance is unintelligible to the native speaker.
 0